theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper-dashboard/README.md

 Install `npm`, [Node Package Manager](https://www.npmjs.com/get-npm).

+Then, `cd` into `./TwitterFireScraperDashboard/TwitterFireScraperDashboard/`.

-Run `npm install` inside of `./TwitterFireScraperDashboard/TwitterFireScraperDashboard/`.
+Run `npm install` to install packages that the project depends upon.

+Run `npm build` to compile the TypeScript into JavaScript.

-Then, run `npm start`.
+Then, run `npm start` to start the web application.

 To visit the site, go to `localhost:3000`.